GENIE-MC-Community/lamp/README.md

                                      4$bC/%$bdd$b@$Pd??Jbbr
                                        ""?$$$$eeee$$$$F?"

+# Versioning

+Check the [releases](https://github.com/GENIEMC/lamp/releases) page to be sure you are using a version of `lamp` that is appropriate for the version of GENIE you want to use. `lamp` has been tested for GENIE `R-2_8_0` and later.
+It may not work with earlier versions.

 # Basic Usage

 If you rub the lamp, you will let GENIE out of the bottle!
 Running the script with